Setting Up Apache WebDAV on Ubuntu 24.04

-WebDAV, which stands for Web-based Distributed Authoring and Versioning, is an extension of the HTTP protocol that allows users to edit and manage files on remote web servers collaboratively.
+WebDAV (Web-based Distributed Authoring and Versioning) is a set of extensions to the Hypertext Transfer Protocol (HTTP) that allows users to collaboratively edit and manage files remotely on a web server.

 Set up Apache WebDAV

-For this tutorial, we will create a directory [/var/www/webdav] and make it accessible via WebDAV protocol over HTTP.
+Alright, let’s get started.
+For this tutorial, we’ll create a directory [/var/www/webdav] and make it accessible via WebDAV over HTTP.

 This post assumes Apache is already installed on the Ubuntu machine.
 If not, read the post below to learn how to install Apache.